Oxidizing acid: General properties

 Sometimes the concentration of the acid is a factor for it to be strongly oxidizing.
-Again, copper has no reaction with dilute sulfuric acid, but in concentrated sulfuric acid, the highly acidic environment and high concentration of sulfate ions allow the sulfate ions to act as an oxidizing agent:
+Again, copper has no reaction with dilute sulfuric acid, but in concentrated sulfuric acid, the highly acidic environment and high concentration of sulfate ions allow the sulfate ions to act as an oxidizing agent.
+Sulfuric acid is not an oxidizing agent, but the sulfate ion is a very weak oxidizing agent.
+Since sulfur is in its maximum oxidation state in the sulfate ion, it cannot act as a reducing agent.